Курс

 • Install and configure ESXi hosts

-• Create virtual networks with vSphere standard switches
+• Create virtual networks using vSphere standard switches and distributed switches

-• Describe the storage technologies supported by vSphere
+• Create and configure datastores using storage technologies supported by vSphere

 • Migrate virtual machines with VMware vSphere® vMotion® and VMware vSphere® Storage vMotion®